survivejs/webpack-book/manuscript/output/01_targets.md

 `parts.clean` and `parts.lintJavaScript` were included to `libraryConfig` on purpose as it makes sense to run them only once at the beginning of the execution.
 This solution would be problematic with *parallel-webpack* though as it can run configurations out of order.

-T> There’s [a proposal to improve the situation](https://github.com/webpack/webpack/issues/4271) by introducing the concepts of pre- and post-processing to webpack.
+T> There's [a proposal to improve the situation](https://github.com/webpack/webpack/issues/4271) by introducing the concepts of pre- and post-processing to webpack.

 ### Cleaning and Linting Through npm